 Key Takeaways

-4. Reframing challenging pupil behaviour through a humanistic lens shifts focus from control to understanding and support.
+4. Reframing challenging learner behaviour through a humanistic lens shifts focus from control to understanding and support.
 Instead of viewing misbehaviour as defiance, a humanistic perspective encourages educators to seek the unmet needs or underlying feelings driving the behaviour, such as a lack of belonging or self-worth (Rogers, 1969).
-By responding with empathy and seeking to understand the pupil's internal frame of reference, teachers can build trust and facilitate constructive solutions, promoting personal growth.
+By responding with empathy and seeking to understand the learner's internal frame of reference, teachers can build trust and facilitate constructive solutions, promoting personal growth.

 Comparison chart showing differences between traditional psychology and humanistic psychology approaches